 - Ai Y., Sanders C.K., and Marrone B.L., Separation of E. coli bacteria from peripheral blood mononuclear cells using standing surface acoustic waves, Analytical Chemistry, 2013, 85(19): 9126−9134.
 Link

-The Applied Bio-Microfluidics research group has a new postdoctoral position available in microfluidics, biosensing, and point-of-care diagnostics.
-Successful candidate will work in an interdisciplinary and collaborative team to develop novel microfluidic devices for point-of-care diagnostics in low-resource settings.
+The Applied Bio-Microfluidics Laboratory at Singapore University of Technology and Design (SUTD) has multiple research positions available in developing new microfluidic technologies for clinical applications.
+Successful candidates will work in an interdisciplinary and collaborative team to develop novel microfluidic devices for single cell analysis and sorting.

-Candidates should have a strong background in at least one of these areas: microfluidics, microfabrication, and biosensing.
-Priority will be given to candidates who have demonstrated the application of microfluidics to the manipulation and characterization of single biological cells.
-Working experience in cell culture and electrochemical impedance spectroscopy is a plus.
+Research Fellow should have a Ph.D. degree with a strong background in microfluidics and microfabrication.
+Priority will be given to candidates who have demonstrated the application of microfluidics for cell manipulation and analysis.
+Working experience in cell culture is preferred.
 The successful candidate should have good communication and writing skills.